List of Psych characters: Harris Trout

-In “Someone’s Got a Woody” (8.04), Trout oversees hostage negations with a suspected murderer who has taken SBPD coroner Dr. Woody Strode hostage in the morgue.
+In “Someone’s Got a Woody” (8.04), Trout oversees hostage negotiations with a suspected murderer who has taken SBPD coroner Dr. Woody Strode hostage in the morgue.
 After Lassiter, Jules, Shawn and Gus ignore Trout's unreasonable and dangerous orders (which would have led to mass casualties, including Woody himself), Trout attempts to fire both Juliet and Lassiter and symbolically fire Shawn and Gus (as they were never hired in the first place), but is instead fired by the mayor for his reckless hostage techniques.

 In "C. O. G. Blocked" (8.05), during a dialogue exchange between Lassiter and Shawn, it is revealed that, following his firing, Trout was institutionalized for court-ordered psychiatric evaluation due to his reckless behavior, rash decisions, and unjustified anger.
-Trout's fate thereafter is presently unknown.
-Meanwhile, Trout's firing and mental state led the city to reverse his prior decisions, including Lassiter's demotion, O'Hara's interim promotion, and the SBPD ban on hiring psychics, which allowed Shawn and Gus to return to employment as police-sanctioned consultants.
+Trout's firing and mental state led the city to reverse his prior decisions, including Lassiter's demotion, O'Hara's interim promotion, and the SBPD ban on hiring consultants, which allows Shawn and Gus to return to employment at the SBPD.

+Betsy Brannigan

+Betsy Brannigan (Mira Sorvino) is a detective who replaces Carlton Lassiter as Head Detective of the SBPD upon his promotion to Chief.
+Betsy is sweet, outgoing, and quirky, yet despite her bubbly demeanor, Brannigan is an incredibly skilled investigator and a badass.
+She spends her down time at work crafting and knitting, yet also carries dual Colt 1911's which she has named.
+Lassiter is initially wary of Brannigan, but she wins him over with her strong police work and passion.
+Despite her assertion that she works better alone, Lassiter insists she get a partner; Brannigan chooses Buzz McNab, as she believes training the naive junior detective will be a "fun project."